 Jake and Brian are friends.
 They are Jewish and Catholic respectively.
-They would grow up and become a rabbi and priest respectively.
-Anna whom they knew when they were younger comes back to town a stunning woman.
+They would grow up and become a rabbi and priest.
+Anna, whom they knew when they were younger, comes back to town a stunning woman.
 Jake is up to be the head of his synagogue but he is not married which doesn't make his appointment any easier.
-Jake finds himself attracted to Anna but because she is not Jewish, he can't marry cause it would be another thing that will make his appointment less likely.
-Brian also finds himself attracted to Anna but being a priest doesn't allow that.
-When they learn of each other's feelings for her, strains their friendship.Written by
+Jake finds himself attracted to Anna but because she's not Jewish, he can't marry her as it would make his appointment less likely.
+Brian also finds himself attracted to Anna, but the priesthood doesn't allow that.
+Their friendship is strained when each learns of the other's feelings for her.Written by

 See more »

 31 of 45 people found this review helpful.

 Was this review helpful to you?